rselbach/lru/README.md

 # Generic LRU Cache for Go

-A thread-safe, generic Least Recently Used (LRU) cache implementation in Go, with optional time-to-live functionality.
+A thread-safe, generic Least Recently Used (LRU) cache implementation in Go, with optional time-to-live functionality and eviction callbacks.

 ## Features